Skip to main content

 1

-Preheat your oven to 220°C. Chop the sweet potatoes into 2cm wide wedges (no need to peel!).
-Put them on a baking tray, drizzle over a good splash of oil, sprinkle over half the paprika, a pinch of salt and a grind of pepper.
-Arrange in a single layer on the baking tray and make sure everything is evenly coated.
-Pop on the top shelf of your oven and cook until soft and golden, 25 mins.
-Turn half way through.
+Pre-heat your oven to 220 degrees.
+Chop the sweet potatoes into wedges roughly the width and length of your index finger.
+Put them on a baking tray, drizzle over 2 tbsp of oil, sprinkle over half the paprika, ½ tsp of salt and a grind of pepper.
+Make sure everything is evenly coated and put in your oven to cook for 25 mins.

 2